Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 Message from Patti Pon & Chima Nkemdirim

-We appreciate everyone who is performing, receiving an award or attending tonight’s celebration.
-We extend our gratitude to The Office of the Mayor, The City of Calgary, and all our award benefactors, event partners, and sponsors who have made this evening possible.
-Our gratitude goes out to all of you!
+We appreciate everyone who is performing, receiving an award, attending or supporting tonight’s celebration.
+Our gratitude goes to The Office of the Mayor, The City of Calgary, and all our award benefactors, event partners, and sponsors who have made this evening possible.

 Patti Pon